-Tarsier Goggles is a virtual reality (VR) project that allows everyone to experience how a tarsier might see.
-It serves as a tool to engage in hands-on scientific concepts in optics, perceptual science, and evolutionary biology, and also challenges our own thinking about our environment.
-The experience is self-guided and allows users to toggle between human and tarsier in order to explore different realistic environments with both sets of eyes.
-Built in Unity3D with SteamVR for the HTC Vive Pro.
-For various functionalities like teleportation, splash screens, and tooltips for our tutorial, we use Virtual Reality Toolkit (VRTK), an open source library.
-For many of the visual effects, we used Unity’s built-in post-processing stack.
-Our assets were built in Maya.
+Tarsier Goggles is a virtual reality (VR) system that allows users to experience the world through the eyes of the tarsier, a small nocturnal primate with enormous eyes.
+It serves as a hands-on tool for engaging with scientific concepts in optics, perceptual science, and evolutionary biology.
+It also encourages users to think about their own perceptual systems and environments in comparison to those of the tarsier.
+The experience can be self-guided or part of a constructivist learning curriculum, and it allows users to toggle between human and tarsier visions.
+Tarsier Goggles was built in Unity3D with SteamVR for the HTC Vive Pro.
+For various functionalities like teleportation, splash screens, and tooltips for our tutorial, Virtual Reality Toolkit (VRTK), an open source library, was used.
+For many of the visual effects, Unity’s built-in post-processing stack was used.
+Designed assets were built in Maya.

 Samuel Gochman, the Dartmouth Applied Learning & Innovation Lab (DALI), and Nathaniel Dominy.
 Tarsier Goggles: a virtual reality tool for experiencing the optics of a dark-adapted primate visual system. https://dali-lab.github.io/tarsier/, December 2018.